DISCOVER ENGAGE SUSTAIN

 NMHA is Cataloguing and Curating a Model Ship Collection

-Just recently Bahrs extended its nautical collection with the display of Henry Schaefer's model ship collection.
-This is an extraordinary collection of 33 ship models that were built by Henry Schaefer, an Atlantic Highlands resident.
-The collection is a trip through nautical history that makes both famous and obscure stops along the way.
+Bahrs hosts an impressive model ship collection.
+This extraordinary collection of 33 ship models that were built by Henry Schaefer, an Atlantic Highlands resident.
+The collection is a trip through nautical history that makes stops both famous and obscure along the way.

-Three generations of Columbia Bar lightships, by Henry SchaeferNMHA has entered into an agreement with Bahrs' Restaurant to curate the Bahrs' collection, to form what is, in essence, the region's first Maritime Restaurant, Bar, and Museum.
+Three generations of Columbia Bar lightships, by Henry SchaeferNMHA works with Bahrs Restaurant to curate the collection, forming what is, in essence, the region's first Maritime Restaurant, Bar, and Museum.

 • Design of displays